Adldap2/Adldap2-Laravel/readme.md

 ## Installation

-Run the following command:
+Run the following command in the root of your project:

 ```bash
 composer require adldap2/adldap2-laravel
 ```

-Then run `composer update`.

 > **Note**: If you are using laravel 5.5 or higher you can skip the service provider
 > and facade registration and continue with publishing the configuration file.

 Once finished, insert the service provider in your `config/app.php` file:

 ```php
 Adldap\Laravel\AdldapServiceProvider::class,
 ```

 Then insert the facade:

 ```php
 'Adldap' => Adldap\Laravel\Facades\Adldap::class
 ```

 Publish the configuration file by running:

 ```bash
 php artisan vendor:publish --tag="adldap"
 ```